quadsurf/react-curriculum/01-introduction-to-react.md

 ```
 The `specification` object *must* implement a `render()` function that returns a single `ReactElement`.
 This is so important, it bears repeating.
 The `specification` object given to the `React.createClass()` function **must** implement a `render()` function that returns a single `ReactElement`.
 Otherwise :boom:.

-The reason why this is so important is because React will call the `render()` function, on your behalf, when it's building the component hierarchy in the `ReactDOM.render()` function.
+The reason why this is so important is because the `ReactDOM.render()` function will call a component's `render()` function when it's rendering the component hierarchy.
 If it isn't implemented correctly, React will complain loudly by throwing an error.

 Also note how different a component class is from a standard, object-oriented class.
 You *never* explicitly call `new` to instantiate it.
 Again, React does that for you inside the `ReactDOM.render()` function when it's building the component hierarchy.